lliendo/Radar/docs/server-configuration.rst

 There is one little difference between checks and contacts definitions.
-In some scenarios it might not be needed to notify any contact at all, so Radar allows you to leave contacts empty, in other words defining contacts and contact groups is completly optional.
+In some scenarios it might not be needed to notify any contact at all, so Radar allows you to leave contacts empty, in other words defining contacts and contact groups is completely optional.

 Monitors configuration